 Fall vegetable gardening in many ways can be better than a spring garden in Central Texas.
 Believe it or not, we plant tomato plants for “fall” tomatoes in July!
 We suggest choosing either a “determinate” type tomato (see info sheet), or a variety that has 60-70 “days to harvest”.
 I have also grown some 80-90 “days to harvest” varieties such as Cherokee Purple, and if we don’t have an early winter, they will produce nicely.
 Since we never know when we will have a freeze, you might combine several varieties for fall!
 Many vegetables such as broccoli and cauliflower seem to do best in the fall.
 (We plant these around September 15 from transplants).
 Almost all the spring crops, except perhaps sweet corn, will do better in the cooler days of fall.
 (See “Planting Guide for Central Texas” for planting times)

 Pumpkin seeds may be planted early to mid-month.
 Mid to late-month, seeds from Okra, Southern Pea and Winter Squash may be planted.
 Plant transplants of Eggplant, Tomatoes and Peppers mid-month for a fall harvest.

 Roses: Roses could use dead-heading and fertilizing this month for blooms to continue throughout the summer.
-Use Maestro Grow or Happy Frog Rose Food.
+Use Maestro Grow organic fertilizer for best results without “fertilizer burn”.